peshu07/Django-Password-Reset-/README.md

 # Django-Password-Reset-
-Django Password Reset my mail address
+Django Password Reset my mail address not only reset you can create user  for access